chr0mag/geoipsets/README.md

 Performance
 -----------
-* The Python version is much faster than the Bash version so use this if you have te choice.
+* The Python version is much faster than the Bash version so use this if you have the choice.
 * Versions > v2.3.1 include a significant performance improvement when generating MaxMind data.
-(See issue #16 and PR #24.)
+(See [issue #16](https://github.com/chr0mag/geoipsets/issues/16) and [PR #24](https://github.com/chr0mag/geoipsets/pull/24).)
 ```
 # All tests below generate both ipv4 and ipv6 sets for both ipset and nftables.
 ## Python